 - Home dialysis services in a SNF

 In recent years, CMS has released updated guidance through memoranda and revisions to the State Operations Manual (SOM) to allow a dialysis facility meeting federal standards and approved for a home dialysis training and support modality to provide dialysis services to SNF residents in the SNF "home" setting.
-SOM Chapter 2, section 2271 and Appendix PP, section 483.25(l) issue specific requirements for dialysis facilities and SNFs for the administration of dialysis care to SNF residents.
+SOM Chapter 2, section 2271 (PDF) and Appendix PP, section 483.25(l) (PDF) issue specific requirements for dialysis facilities and SNFs for the administration of dialysis care to SNF residents.
 This guidance provides detailed information on the requirements for this service, including, but not limited to, the following:

 - The dialysis facility's home training and support modality, compliant with Title 42 CFR Part 494 including Title 42 CFR section 494.100: Care at Home